sysadminmike/couch-to-postgres/README.md

-    WITH newdocs AS ( -- Make chage to json here SELECT id, json_object_set_key(doc::json, 'test'::text, 'Couch & Postgres are scool'::text)::jsonb AS docs FROM articlespg --LIMIT 1000
+    WITH newdocs AS ( -- Make chage to json here SELECT id, json_object_set_key(doc::json, 'test'::text, 'Couch & Postgres are scool'::text)::jsonb AS docs FROM articlespg
     ),
-    chunked AS (  -- Set chunk size - in this case 50 - i think safe to go to about 500 or 1000 depending on doc size SELECT docs, ((ROW_NUMBER() OVER (ORDER BY id) - 1)  / 50) +1 AS chunk_no
+    chunked AS (  -- get in chunks
+	SELECT docs, ((ROW_NUMBER() OVER (ORDER BY id) - 1)  / 50) +1 AS chunk_no
 	FROM newdocs
     ),